dendie-sanjaya/ai-chatbot-big-data-apache-spark/readme.md

 The code example presented here demonstrates a combination of AI LLM and a Apache Spark Big Data  to answer user questions by integrating with internal data.

 For instance, to inquire about the online status of a device, the data flow will involve querying an internal data i apache spark to retrieve the device's status.

+For this example used API AI LLM Gemini, if you need for create LLM Service inferance you can follow this research in :

+1. Create Ollama Inference Server LLM -> https://github.com/dendie-sanjaya/ai-ml-llm-ollama
+2. Create Chatbot AI use onpremiese Inference Server -> https://github.com/dendie-sanjaya/ai-chat-bot

 The example below utilizes the Gemini LLM API.